Trim Your Future Tax Bill by Thinking Ahead

 Who can benefit?
 Those who think they’ll be in a higher tax bracket next year.

 What is it?
-If you anticipate higher taxes next year, perhaps due to an increase in income, accelerating income and postponing deductions may help reduce your 2021 tax bill.
+If you anticipate higher taxes next year, perhaps due to policy changes or an increase in income, accelerating income and postponing deductions may help reduce your 2022 tax bill.
 Consider selling assets at a gain, billing in advance or deferring deductions until next year.

 Tip 4: Be very generous